Special forces of Ukraine: National Police of Ukraine

-Former Special Forces
+Former special forces units

 Berkut special purpose police force

 Ukraine's Berkut ("eagle"), a special police force, was perhaps the nation's most well known Spetsnaz unit and served under the Ministry of Internal Affairs until its dissolution in 2014.
-Following the Crimea Crisis, the Russian Ministry of Internal Affairs absorbed the Crimean Berkut unit.
+Following the annexation of Crimea, the Russian Ministry of Internal Affairs absorbed the Crimean Berkut unit.

 The force came to worldwide attention during the Ukraine without Kuchma riots, as well as the 2014 Ukrainian Revolution.
 Berkut is essentially a successor to the OMON special police units of the Soviet Union and is analogous to SWAT teams in the United States.
 A Berkut unit was stationed in most cities of regional significance.
 The unit specialized in riot control and tactical law enforcement.
 Due to Berkut units being stationed in most regions of Ukraine, the term became synonymous with Spetsnaz or law enforcement and many special police units were referred to by the name.

 Berkut had been accused of excessive brutality, intimidation, and being involved in various criminal activity throughout its history.
 Some examples include: